flybywiresim/docs/docs/dev-corner/development-projects/index.md

 - [Installer](https://github.com/flybywiresim/installer){target=new}

-    Project for deveping and improving the FlyByWire Installer.
+    Project for developing and improving the FlyByWire Installer.

 - [Docs](documentation.md)

     Documentation project to manage and improve documentation for our users.
-This includes documentation about the A32NX, general sim- pilot documentation, and documentation about development for the A32NX.
+This includes documentation about the A32NX, general sim-pilot documentation, and documentation about development for the A32NX.

 - [Website](website.md)